Festival Internacional da Canção: 1967

 The second festival was the first to be broadcast by TV Globo as Walter Clark was now eager to get involved after the success of the first.
 This allowed Hilton Gomes (the anchor of its flagship news program Jornal da Globo) to henceforth serve as the presenter.
-Thanks to a larger budget, and with the hope to attract more sponsors, the competition was lengthened and several renovations were done to the gymnasium.
-This included a new stage, sound system, and, improvements to the dressing rooms.
+Thanks to a larger budget and with the hope of attracting more sponsors, the competition was lengthened and several renovations were done to the gymnasium.
+This included a new stage, sound system, and improvements to the dressing rooms.
 Originally, forty songs were selected to compete in the national phase.
 However, the secretary of tourism for Guanabara, Carlos de Laet, made an executive decision to alter the list of songs that had been chosen by the committee.
-This caused several artists to pull out of the festival, including songwriters Carolina Cardoso de Menezes and Tito Madi who would have benefited from the alterations.
+This caused several artists to pull out of the festival, including songwriters Carolina Cardoso de Menezes and Tito Madi, who would have benefited from the alterations.
 After several back-and-forth meetings, a final list of forty-six songs was made that included those which Laet had removed.
-Notably, Milton Nascimento was represented the most on the list with three songs.
+Milton Nascimento was the most represented on the list with three songs.

-Nascimento was a minor artist at the time but had impressed Agostinho dos Santos while playing at a bar.
+Nascimento was a minor artist at the time, but had impressed Agostinho dos Santos while playing at a bar.
 Dos Santos advocated for Nascimento to enter the festival, but Nascimento refused, discouraged after receiving a poor audience reaction at the Festival Nacional de Música Popular Brasileira a year prior.
 Dos Santos instead asked Nascimento to record three songs for a fictitious upcoming album.
 After the songs were recorded, Agostinho secretly sent the tapes to the festival committee.
 Only learning of the entry after being accepted, Nascimento felt no other choice but to perform.